Of course I know how to pronounce the name of the hurricane.

 They don't want to be locked in or committed to anything today.

-And by the way, there have been in the world of politics people just like that who have been wedded to issues, and you could count on them, and they triumphed.
+And by the way, there have been in the world of politics people just like that who have been wedded to issues and you could count on them and they triumphed.

-And it's it's it's disguised as superintellectualism, uh brilliance, uh, it takes a requirement of many years' experience to understand these things.
+It takes a requirement of many years' experience to understand these things.

 It's common sense.

-It's it's it's it's spoken fearlessly.
+It's spoken fearlessly.

-He was agreeing with me Essentially here.
+He was agreeing with me essentially here.

-But I think it's just because of the stark contrast in the manner of speaking here that has overtaken uh Washington.
+But I think it's just because of the stark contrast in the manner of speaking here that has overtaken Washington.

-It's one of the reasons why there's so much distrust is that you can't even you can't even for sure find out what those people inside the Beltway really do think about something.
+It's one of the reasons why there's so much distrust is that you can't even, you can't even for sure find out what those people inside the Beltway really do think about something.

 Anyway, take a time out.

-Time rolls on back with more after this.
+Back with more after this.

 Sit.

-By the way, uh ladies and gentlemen, uh to clarify the uh the Houston mayor situation.
+By the way, ladies and gentlemen, to clarify the Houston mayor situation, I mistakenly asked if she was transgender.

 She's not.